Facts About Vitamin D and Rheumatoid Arthritis

 Lene Andersen | Aug 15th 2013 Apr 10th 2017

 Vitamin D deficiency and autoimmune disorders

 A study has linked vitamin D deficiency with an increased risk for cancer and autoimmune diseases, such as rheumatoid arthritis MS, and lupus.
-Researchers found, through mapping vitamin D receptors binding throughout the human genome, that vitamin D deficiency is a major environmental factor in increasing the risk of developing these disorders.
+Researchers found, through mapping vitamin D receptors binding throughout the human genome, that vitamin D deficiency is an environmental factor in increasing the risk of developing these disorders.

 1 billion people don't get enough vitamin D